azsdk/azsdk-docs/06-Security-Telemetry/Security_Telemetry_userguide.md

-ResourceGroup | Name of the resource group in which the resource scanned is part of ResourceId | Azure URI for the resource scanned ResourceName | Name of the resource that was scanned RunIdentifier | Unique identifier for the run.
-All the scans from the same run with have same RunIdentifier ScanKind | <ul><li>**SubCore** - Partial or Complete<ul><li>**Partial** - All controls were not scanned</li><li>**Complete** - All controls were scanned</li></ul></li><li>**Services** - Partial or ResourceGroup or Complete<ul><li>**Partial** - All controls or all resources in a resource group or subscription was not scanned</li><li>**ResourceGroup** - All resources that belong to a resource group was scanned against all applicable controls</li><li>**Subscription** - All resources that belong to a subscription was scanned against all applicable controls</li></ul></li></ul>
+ResourceGroup | Name of the resource group in which the resource scanned is part of ResourceId | Azure URI for the resource scanned ResourceName | Name of the resource that was scanned RunIdentifier | Internal identifier for the run.
+All the scans from the same run with have same RunIdentifier.
+But there is a possibility for two runs having same RunIdentifier.
+Please use <b>UniqueRunIdentifier</b> property for correlations
+ScanKind | <ul><li>**SubCore** - Partial or Complete<ul><li>**Partial** - All controls were not scanned</li><li>**Complete** - All controls were scanned</li></ul></li><li>**Services** - Partial or ResourceGroup or Complete<ul><li>**Partial** - All controls or all resources in a resource group or subscription was not scanned</li><li>**ResourceGroup** - All resources that belong to a resource group was scanned against all applicable controls</li><li>**Subscription** - All resources that belong to a subscription was scanned against all applicable controls</li></ul></li></ul>
-ScannerVersion | PowerShell module version
+ScannerModuleName | Mostly it is AzSDK, sometimes if preview version is used it will be AzSDKPreview ScannerVersion | PowerShell module version
 ScanSource | Source of the scan - SpotCheck or VSO or Runbook <ul><li>**SpotCheck** (SDL) - An ad-hoc scan ran from an user machine.</li><li>**VSO** (CICD) - Scan ran from Visual Studio Online as part of release pipeline</li><li>**Runbook** (CC) - Scan ran from Runbook as part of regular schedule</li></ul>
 SubscriptionId | Subscription id
 SubscriptionName | Subscription name
-TenantId | Tenant to which the user / app that ran the scan belongs to VerificationResult | Result of the scan with attestation if any
+TenantId | Tenant to which the user / app that ran the scan belongs to UniqueRunIdentifier | Globally unique identifier for the run.
+All the scans from the same run with have same UniqueRunIdentifier
+VerificationResult | Result of the scan with attestation if any

 [Back to top...](#contents)